Beer Pong Rules: How to Play and Dominate Your Friends

 Before playing it’s important to agree on beer pong rules, these state that a game involves two teams trying to eliminate each other’s cups.
 You start with 14 or 22 and each is filled with alcohol.
 You remove the opponent’s cups by throwing a ball into them, and if you make a cup you get a consecutive throw.
 Rules tend to vary wildly from person to person.

 Below we’ll take you through how to play the game, the beer pong rules you might not know, and some techniques and variations to ensure you get the most out of beer pong.
 Let’s get started.

 How to Play Beer Pong

 Cup pong rules are simple.
-To win a game of beer pong, one team has to eliminate all of the opposing team’s cups.
+To win a game of beer pong, one team has to eliminate all of the opposing team’s cups while their cups remain.
 You eliminate an opponent’s cup by successfully throwing a ping pong ball into it from the other end of the table.
-When you have eliminated all of your opponent’s cups you win the game.
-While how many cups for beer pong vary depending on house rules, we’ll mostly stick to the official beer pong rules here.
+When you have eliminated all of your opponent’s cups you win the drinking game.
+As for how many cups you need for beer pong, this depends on the beer pong house rules you choose to follow (6 or 10).
+We’ll mostly stick to the official beer pong rules here.

 The Common Beer Pong Setup

 How do you play beer pong?
 You play beer pong in teams of 2.
 Typically either 1v1 or 2v2, and you generally play on a ping pong table, or the longest table available.
 You can even buy a dedicated beer pong table if you’re taking your beer pong seriously.

 The game begins by allowing the team that won the previous match to shoot first, or you play one-on-one (eye-to-eye style) to determine who shoots first.
 For this, a player from each team locks eyes with the opponent and attempts to make a cup, if they miss, their opponent does the same.
 This continues until a cup is made.
 It’s important to note this cup is not drunk and remains on the table.